Category: Staff Picks

 • wait 30 seconds and remove

-And just like that we have a body outline for our speech.
-At this point the superpower of an outline is shown.
+And just like that, we have a body outline for our speech.
+At this point, the superpower of an outline is shown.
 You can easily rearrange, add or remove points.
 It may possibly need some subpoints shortened or removed, but I think the outline looks doable for a 6-8 minute speech.

 Your next steps

 Now that we have our outline for the body, the paragraphs will be practically writing themselves.
 You’ll know what to talk about and what direction you’re heading.
-When the body is done it’ll be easy to write a introductory and conclusion as well.
+When the body is done it’ll be easy to write an introductory and conclusion as well.

 Outline you’re content first and stalling will be a thing of the past.
 Watch as your ideas pour onto your paper.